-Whether your firm is constantly working with a designer or you only hire one on occasion, it is important that you know how to communicate well with a designer.
-Here are five tips to help you work well with your next designer.
+Whether your firm is constantly working with a designer or you only hire one on occasion, it is important that you know how to work well with a designer.
+Here are five tips to help you work well with your next designer:

 1. Have a Realistic Time Frame

 Set clear expectations with your designer for when you need things done.
 Create deadlines at the beginning of your project for initial drafts, final designs, and a print-ready piece.
 Keeping yourself and your designer on a timetable will help make the process less stressful.

 If you have a very specific look or feel for your project, you should be prepared to provide physical examples of the look you are going for.
 Come to your designer with photos or magazine clippings and be ready to talk about why you like the examples you provide.

 Give the designer your thoughts and ideas and then let them do their job.
 It is more than appropriate to provide constructive criticism during a meeting, but trying to take over the project yourself is likely to add unnecessary time to the project and frustration for the designer.
 You’ve hired a professional, trust them to do their job well!